We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-- raising the head of the bed between six and eight inches (extra pillows don't work)
+- raising the head of the bed between 6 and 8 inches (extra pillows don’t work)

 - wearing loose-fitting clothing to relieve pressure around the abdomen

 Medications — especially PPIs — are generally effective in treating symptoms of GERD.
 Other medications that may help include:

 - antacids such as Alka-Seltzer, Maalox, Rolaids, or Tums

 - foaming agents like Gaviscon (which reduces stomach acid by delivering an antacid with a foaming agent)